simon-ritchie/apysc/docs_src/source/animation_base_target.md

 ## Generic type annotation setting

-The `AnimationBase` class and its subclasses can set a generic type annotation and if it is set the `target` property type will be its type.
+The `AnimationBase` class and its subclasses can set a generic type annotation.
+For example, the `target` property type becomes its type if you set it.

-The following code will set the `[ap.Rectangle]` generic type annotation:
+The following code sets the `[ap.Rectangle]` generic type annotation:

 ```py
 # runnable